-Scott Williamson enjoys a genre-defying career as a creative artist, performer, director, teacher, curator and coach.
+Scott Williamson is a creative artist, performer, director, teacher, conductor and curator.
 In 2019 he fulfilled a career-long dream with the launch of the multi-genre, inter-disciplinary ensemble of artists, Collective Euphonia.
 A 2019-2020 Fulbright Scholar, Scott spent the season on the faculty of West University in Romania, where he worked in Music and Theatre, International Relations and the Center for Trans-Disciplinary Research.

 General and Artistic Director of Opera Roanoke from 2010-2018, he created the company's premiere Apprentice Artist program and produced notable company premieres, including The Flying Dutchman, Giulio Cesare in Egitto, The Abduction from the Seraglio, Floyd's Susannah and Rodgers' and Hammerstein's South Pacific.
 He conducted the world premiere of The Three Feathers, a family opera by composer Lori Laitman and poet Dana Gioia.